masesgroup/KNet/src/documentation/articles/intro.md

 This project aims to create a set of libraries and tools to direct access, from .NET, all the features available in the [Apache Kafka™ binary distribution](https://kafka.apache.org/downloads).

 There are many client libraries written to manage communication with Apache Kafka™.
-Conversely, this project use directly the Java packages released from The Apache Foundation giving more than one benefit:
+Conversely, this project use directly the Java™ packages released from The Apache Foundation giving more than one benefit:
 * all implemented features are availables at no extra implementation costs, see [KNet usage](usage.md);
 * avoids any third party communication protocol implementation;
 * access all features made available from Apache Kafka™: the most important are Apache Kafka™ Streams and Apache Kafka™ Connect which does not have any C# implementation;